Westport House: Browne family

 Arthur Howe Browne succeeded as 8th Marquess in 1941 at the age of 74.
 A younger son of a younger son he earned a living in the British Army.
 He came home in 1945.
 The compulsory acquisition of the town lawns for local public housing occurred in the time of the 8th Marquess, which altered the historic relationship that had existed between the House and town of Westport.
 He was succeeded by his brother Terence, 9th Marquess who died in England a year later.

 Denis, 10th Marquess of Sligo, succeeded his uncle in 1953.
 He and his wife, Jose Gauche, found the extensive farmlands unprofitable.
-The plan was to open the house to the paying public although this would be the first house on the republic of Ireland to try this.
+The plan was to open the house to the paying public although this would be the first house on Ireland to try this.
 First Jose Browne had to go through each room discarding the detritus gathered over centuries.
-She and her husband were both artists and Connauult area was not known for its tourism in the 1950s.
+She and her husband were both artists and Connaught area was not known for its tourism in the 1950s.
 She was able to design and make furnishing fabrics to suit the Westport House rooms as she had always made her own clothes and her own accessories.
-She crocheted bedspreads to decorate the beds and she is creditted with being the house's chatelaine and its interior designer. the 11th Marquess was to then lead the business.
+She crocheted bedspreads to decorate the beds and she is credited with being the house's chatelaine and its interior designer.
+The 11th Marquess was to then lead the business.
 He died in 2014.

-The Browne family reluctantly put Westport House on the market in 2016 and sold the house to the Hughes family, a local business group, on 17 January 2017, ending the long links that bound Westport House to the Browne family.
+The Browne family reluctantly put Westport House on the market in 2016 and sold it to the Hughes family, a local business group, on 17 January 2017, ending the long links that bound Westport House to the Browne family.
 The Hughes family committed to improving the facilities and to the possibility of expansion.

+Browne family slavery links

+Some members of the Browne family were at various times slave and plantation owners in Jamaica.
+A prominent slave-owning head of the family was Howe Browne, 2nd Marquess of Sligo and his wife, Lady Sligo (Lady Hester Catherine de Burgh).
+The 2nd Marquess served as Governor of Jamaica from 1834 to 1836.